Gluten-Free Pumpkin Bread with coconut milk chai glaze – a naturally sweetened, healthful recipe perfect for sharing with guests during the holidays.

 To Make the Vanilla Chai Glaze:

-In a small skillet, heat the coconut milk over medium high and bring it to a boil.
+In a small skillet, heat the coconut milk over medium high and bring it to a gentle boil.

-Add the chai spice and maple syrup and continue to cook, stirring consistently for 25 to 30 minutes, until coconut milk has thickened.
+Reduce heat to a gentle bubble, add the chai spice and maple syrup and continue to cook, stirring consistently for 25 to 30 minutes, until coconut milk has thickened.

 Add the vanilla extract and allow glaze to cool.